 If pregnancy does not occur the hormone levels fall and the woman will have a period.
-After the menopause or ‘the change’ the ovaries no longer respond to the hormones from the pituitary gland and shut down; no longer producing an ovum.
+After the menopause or ‘the change’ the ovaries no longer respond to the hormones from the pituitary gland and shut down.
 This means a woman can no longer become pregnant naturally and her periods stop.
 At this time symptoms may appear, including hot flushes, night sweats, insomnia, palpitations, mood changes, vaginal dryness and painful intercourse, and mild skin changes such as dryness and loss of elasticity.
 Treating patients with HRT replaces the hormones no longer being released from the ovary and some of these symptoms can be helped.

 When can hormone replacement therapy be used?

 Most women have their menopause between 50-55 years of age.
 Some women go into an early menopause before they are 45.
 In these women HRT can be used before the age of 50 without increasing their risk of breast cancer.
 Most women are postmenopausal by 54.
-The menopause may last any time from one up to five years, and some women still experience hot flushes some 10 years after their menopause began, but some lucky ones may not have hot flushes at all.
+The menopause may last any time from one to five years, and some women still experience hot flushes some 10 years after their menopause began.
+Some lucky ones may not have hot flushes at all.